Kiruthi-1312/Travel_site/README.md

 # Travel Agency Webpage model

-A simple static website designed using *HTML,CSS and Bootstrap*
+A simple static webpage designed using *HTML,CSS and Bootstrap*